 NOTE: We request that full names not be used in recordings, only initials, in order to protect confidentiality.
 Student recording do not become the property of the student.
 They should be destroyed at the end of the year or retained by the agency, as the material is confidential

 PROCESS RECORDINGS OUTLINE FOR SOCIAL WORK PRACTICE WITH

 SMALL CLIENT GROUPS

-A. Information about the Group Group Name or Type Meeting Number/Date Group Members Present a.
-This statement is included only in the first process recording, or if there is an agreed upon change in the group's overall purpose.
+A. Information about the Group

+Group Name or Type Meeting Number/Date Group Members Present

 B. Purpose of the Group of Meeting